programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Scatterplots

-Scatterplots, commonly used for visualising relationships between continuous variables, can be created with Plotly Express using the `.scatter()` method.
+Scatterplots, commonly used for visualizing relationships between continuous variables, can be created with Plotly Express using the `.scatter()` method.
 For our sample dataset, it might be appropriate to use a scatterplot to depict the relationship between victim and assailant ages.

 ```python
 fig = px.scatter(